ArminSadri/learning-path/frontend/level-01/assignment-01.md

 - Pull Request deadline: **Thu - 6/11/26 - 00:00**

 ---

 ## Objective

 Before moving further, I want you to strengthen your HTML and CSS fundamentals.

 You will:

-1. Review all material from the beginning of Foundations up to and including **CSS Foundations**.
+1. Review all material from [HTML](https://www.theodinproject.com/paths/foundations/courses/foundations#html-foundations) up to and including [Flexbox](https://www.theodinproject.com/paths/foundations/courses/foundations#flexbox).
 2. Complete the **Flexbox** chapter.
 3. Complete Flexbox project **landing page**.
 4. Submit your work through the repository workflow.

 ---

 ## Part 1 - Review

 Go back and review the material you've already covered.